 Additional taxes are collected at the state level on net mineral production revenue, including severance, conservation, and emergency school taxes.
-The rates are described in the AMS, Section 5.1, Social and Economic Conditions (BLM 2020b).
-State taxes and the state portion of federal mineral royalties would not be distributed directly to local communities; rather, they would be distributed to the state general fund or to specific use funds.
+The rates are described in the AMS, Section 5.1, Social and Economic Conditions (BLM 2020b).39 State taxes and the state portion of federal mineral royalties would not be distributed directly to local communities; rather, they would be distributed to the state general fund or to specific use funds.
 A portion of this revenue may be used in local areas.
 In contrast, ad valorem production and equipment taxes collected by local governments in the extraction location would represent direct contributions to local communities.
 The rate of taxation varies by municipality and is adjusted annually.
+Royalties would fall, or rise, based on changes in production and commodity value, which can be affected by BLM leasing policy.